Best Ways to Teach a Child with Dyslexia Handwriting Easily

 **Handwriting for Kids – This website provides printable guides for children learning to print or write cursive.
 The handwriting practice materials at this site are ‘traditional’ and not designed specifically for a child with learning disabilities.
 If you are looking for an inexpensive handwriting curriculum, this site is a great resource.
 However, it does not provide materials specific to teaching a child who is having difficulty with letter and number formation.

-**Handwriting Help for Kids – This program provides visual and verbal strategies for learning handwriting.
-The program was created by occupational therapists, so it is well-suited for kids who have difficulty with their grapho-motor (handwriting) skills.
-Children “swim, surf, and sail” their way through learning cursive writing.
-This program is a great way to allow your child to have fun while learning to write.
+**Tracing and Copybooks for Kids – These types of books provide visual and guided strategies for teaching your child with dyslexia handwriting.
+The books are well-suited for kids who have difficulty with their grapho-motor (handwriting) skills.
+Children can trace their way to learning letter writing.
+This is a great way to allow your child to have fun while learning to write.

 **Handwriting Without Tears – This is the main program we used in the beginning.
 With this program, my child who HATES writing said that Cursive Writing was his favorite subject!
 Handwriting Without Tears is simple and very easy to follow.
 The directions are clear and the children can easily determine what to do.
 Handwriting Without Tears is successful because it simplifies learning handwriting.
 It builds on basic pencil strokes in order to form letters, and the program keeps the writing style simple.